hydephp/develop/docs/creating-content/blog-posts.md

 ### Image

+Specify a cover image for the post, either by a local image path for a file in the `_media/` directory, or by a full URL.

 ```yaml
 image: image.jpg # Expanded by Hyde to `_media/image.jpg` and is resolved automatically to the correct URL for the built site
 image: https://cdn.example.com/image.jpg # Full URL starting with `http(s)://`) or `//` (protocol-relative)